dib-lab/buoy/docs/minhash-all-the-things.md

 * surveillance mode of the SRA

-* estimate size of dark data space
+* estimate size of dark data space based on searches

 * upload 1m reads => sig